jayaramkiran/PythonProject/README.md

 10:30:00
 11:30:00

-Your script will run and it will provide you the expected output: for this case it is 9.547
+script will run and it will provide you the expected output: for this case it is 9.547

-Code Logic for conference rooms scenario:
+# Code Logic for conference rooms scenario:
 We are creating a data frame using .xlxs file as our input file with the help of pandas module. df = pd.read_excel('C:\Python39\CONFERENCEROOMS.xlsx',index = False) Our Input will be Floor_no followed by Room_no and Max_no as per the given scenario